-Ammunition and Calibers of the Mondragon Rifles
+Cartridges of the Mondragon Rifle

 5.2 x 68mm Mondragon

 The center bullet is a 5.5 x 68mm (.218″ caliber) it is flanked by two of the generally adopted 5.2 x 68mm (.208″ caliber) rounds.
 The case length for both rounds is 68mm, but the overall length of the 5.5mm cartridge is longer (I’m guessing it has the 105 gr bullet).
 The length of the 5.5 x 68mm cartridge is 79.6mm vs 77.2mm for the 5.2 x 68mm.
 The longer cartridge also has a sharper shoulder.
-I weighed the two for a comparison and the longer 5.5 cartridge is 357.4 gr vs 350.0 gr.
+I weighed the two cartridges for a comparison and found the longer 5.5 cartridge is 357 gr vs 350 gr.

-Manufacturing and loading of this cartridge must have been tricky.
-As an avid reloader, I tried to go through the sequence of making one of these complicated rounds.
-The method I came up with is to make this round is to start with a straight wall case, looking something like a rimless 45-70, next add a primer to prevent the powder from falling out of the bottom through the primer flash hole.
+The manufacturing and loading of this cartridge must have been rather problematic.
+As an avid reloader, I have tried to think through the sequence of making one of these complicated rounds.
+The method I came up with is to make this round out of a straight wall case, looking something like a rimless 45-70 or a .444 Marlin.
+First, add a primer to prevent the powder from falling out of the bottom through the primer flash hole.
 Add the powder.
-Crimp the case to prevent the bullet and ring from sliding to the bottom of the case, add the powder, mate the bullet/washer combination, position the bullet/washer on the case crimp and lastly form the neck and shoulder around the loaded cartridge.
+Crimp the case to prevent the washer/bullet combination from sliding to the bottom of the case.
+Mate the bullet/washer combination.
+Insert the bullet/washer on the case crimp and lastly form the neck and shoulder around the loaded cartridge.
 It would appear that this 5.2 x 68 brass case could only be used once, probably another reason why it was not adopted. by the military.

 The advent of smokeless powders in the late 1800’s initiated a radical series of new cartridges of smaller calibers.
 With Mondragon’s radical new gun design, a new cartridge was also needed.
 General Mondragon must have been so impressed by the new European small calibers such as the 6.5 x 55mm Swedish and the 6.5 x 54mm Mannlicher cartridges that he created his own.
 Mondragon’s first cartridge which was similar to the European versions was called the 6.5 x 53mm Mondragon.
 (It’s his gun, why can’t he call it that?)

-The first bolt action Mondragon rifles used a 6, 8 or 10 round, double stack en-bloc, clip for his 1890 and Model 1900 rifles.
+The first bolt action Mondragon rifles used an 8 round, double stack en-bloc, clip for his 1890 and Model 1900 rifles.
 (I’ll bet you thought Mr Garand invented the en bloc!
 Actually, it was a Mannlicher invention.

-7x57mm Mauser, 7.65 Argentine and 7.5x55mm Swiss
+7x57mm Mauser, 7.65 Argentine and the 7.5x55mm Swiss

 You will find 99% of the Mondragon self-loading rifles in 7x57mm Mauser.